thomaslaner/aiDrivenEfficiency/README.md

 the shortage of skilled workers persists, organizations are confronted with a widening resource gap that current tools are unable to resolve, as they are incapable of automating optimization.

 A promising solution to this issue is offered by novel machine learning models, the so-called Large Language Models (LLMs), which are capable of mimicking human decision-making processes by generating contextually relevant insights.
 Nevertheless, their capacity to automate BPO remains largely under-explored, representing a notable research gap.
-This work is therefore guided by the question: Can Large Language Models be leveraged to automate BPO, thereby overcoming the limitations of current automation methods?
+This work is therefore guided by the question: *To what extent do current state-of-the-art Large Language Models align with established standards when performing business process optimization tasks?*

-The study answers this question in five iterative cycles by leveraging an action research framework.
+The study answers this question by placing enforced focus on the impact of context, task complexities, and the quality of the initial process through five iterative cycles within an action research framework.
 Thereby, the initial two cycles are focused on evaluating the syntactic capabilities of LLMs in adhering to process modeling criteria.
 The subsequent cycles are then focused on evaluating their semantic ability to identify inefficiencies and implement process optimizations.

 Our results indicate that, while current state-of-the-art LLMs are capable of automating certain aspects of BPO, they still require human supervision for complex workflows involving task interdependencies and intricate process flows.
-The strong influence of context and explicit guidance on model performance, along with the associated challenges of overfitting, demand careful management.
+The strong influence of context on model performance, along with the associated challenges of overfitting, demand careful management.
+However, we also observed that a negative plateau occurs in relation to initial process quality, as beyond a certain threshold of degradation, further reductions in quality do not proportionally worsen model performance, enabling real-world usage even with suboptimal original processes.
 This suggests that full automation will depend on further model advancements, deeper integration into organizational systems, or a more carefully crafted approach and prompt design.

 ## Contents of the repository